-Sorry to sound like a broken record, but this Valentines Day is different from all the ones that came before.
-When emotions run as high as they are for me right now, anything to do with love draws me like a magnet.
-Valentines Days become much more valuable when you think you may only have a few left.
+This Valentines Day is different from all the ones that came before.
+This one is our last.
+Valentines Days become much more valuable when you know you only have one left.

 Let's not forget that Valentines Day isn't just about romantic love.
 Kids give them to each other at school.
 Family members exchange valentines.
 And the holiday is actually named after a genuine Christian saint.

-One thing I've been saying when people ask me how I'm doing is I say that I'm "living on love."
-The love that has been showered upon us from so many has sustained us this far, and we're counting on it sustaining us in the future.
-While my heart is still troubled, I can still feel the love that's surrounding me and supporting me from all of you.
+The love that has been showered upon us from so many has sustained us this far, and we're counting on it sustaining us during these next weeks or months.
 That's why I wish I could send each of you a valentine.
 Or maybe a love note: "I love you, do you love me?
-Check yes or no." But you've all already checked yes, and circled it with a big red crayon.
+Check yes or no." But you've all already checked yes with a big red crayon.
 I can't possibly thank you enough.

 So whether you're with someone tonight or not, happy Valentines Day!
 Will you be mine?
 You will, and you are.